 The production, transmission, synthesis, and perception of sound as understood through the physical principles, properties, and nature of waves.
 Includes a survey of applications-music, speech, locomotion, and imaging-and comparisons with light and other kinds of waves.
 Meets the General Education Physical Science requirement.
+Does not apply to a major or minor.
 Weekly: 3 lectures and a 2-hour lab.
 Prerequisite: MATH145 or 166 or STAT285 or MPE P2.

-PHYS241, 242; PHYS241H, 242H (4, 4)
+PHYS241, 242; PHYS241H, 242H